sarahcrozier/Reproductive_Health_Access/technology.md

 Support Vector Machine (SVM) is a binary classifier, categorizing samples into one of two categories.
 We will use SVM to determine whether a county is a well served area or not.
 If it is not, it is an opportunity county to deploy a Reproductive Health Clinic.
 Technologies used for SVM include, NumPy, Pandas, and Scikit-learn.

-Once the data has been clustered, we will use linear regression to identify opportunity for new clinics by county across the US.
+Once the data has been clustered, we will use logistic regression to identify opportunity for new clinics by county across the US.

 ## Dashboard
 We will use Tableau to visualize our data and create an interactive dashboard that displays counties in need of a reproductive health clinic.
 The county information supplied to the user will also include House Representative contact information and a call to action to reach out to local Representatives to demand change.
 Our dashboard will allow users to download data for their region to share with their Representatives.